-\begin{lemma} Let $\D$ be a small category with a set of distinguished squares $P$ and a distinguished object $O$, defining a squares category $\D'$.
-Let $\mathcal{A}$ be a simplicial model category with an initial object $\emptyset$, and let $\C$ be a small full subcategory of cofibrants which admits all homotopy pushouts and is a Waldhausen category via the model structure on $\mathcal{A}$.
+\begin{lemma} Let $\C$ be a small 1-category with a set of distinguished squares $P$ and a distinguished object $O$, and let $\D$ be the squares category generated by these squares.
+Let $\mathcal{A}$ be a simplicial model category with an initial object $\emptyset$, and let $\B$ be a small full subcategory of cofibrants which admits all homotopy pushouts and is a Waldhausen category via the model structure on $\mathcal{A}$.
 Let

-be a functor (of simplicial categories, where $\D$ is considered a simplicial category via the inclusion of $\textup{Set}$ in $\textup{sSet}$) sending squares in $P$ to homotopy pushout squares and $O$ to $\emptyset$.
+be a functor (of simplicial categories, where $\C$ is considered a simplicial category via the inclusion of $\textup{Set}$ in $\textup{sSet}$) sending squares in $P$ to homotopy pushout squares and $O$ to $\emptyset$.
 Then there is an induced morphism on $K$-theory spectra

-where $K^\infty(N(\mathcal{C}^{cf}))$ is the $K$-theory of the underlying $\infty$-category $N(\mathcal{C}^{cf})$ of $\mathcal{C}$. \end{lemma} \begin{proof} Let $\mathcal{C}'$ be the squares category related to the Waldhausen category $\C$, according to Example \ref{ex:wald}.
+where $K^\infty(N(\mathcal{B}^{cf}))$ is the $K$-theory of the underlying $\infty$-category $N(\mathcal{B}^{cf})$ of $\mathcal{B}$. \end{lemma} \begin{proof} Let $\mathcal{B}'$ be the squares category related to the Waldhausen category $\B$, according to Example \ref{ex:wald}.
 Then $f$ can be considered as a functor of squares categories

 inducing a morphism of $K$-theory spectra